zaenalium/feataz/README.md

 feataz — Feature engineering on Polars
 ======================================

-Lightweight feature engineering utilities on top of Polars DataFrames.
+Lightweight feature engineering utilities on top of Polars DataFrames and LazyFrames.
 Provides categorical encoders, numerical discretizers, variance-stabilizing transforms, and simple feature interactions with a consistent fit/transform API.

 Install